uilicious/uilicious/README.md

 There's none!

-Head over here to start testing your application: [https://snippet.uilicious.com](https://snippet.uilicious.com)
+Head over here to create your first test: [https://snippet.uilicious.com](https://snippet.uilicious.com)

 ## Get Started

 You can start with the tutorial on [https://snippet.uilicious.com](https://snippet.uilicious.com), or [Read the Docs](https://docs.uilicious.com).

 [List of commands](https://docs.uilicious.com/scripting/list_of_commands.html)

+## How do I test my internal application?

+---

 ## ✨ What's UI-licious Studio?